-- 1. use patterns and conventions of genres to achieve particular purposes in cultural contexts and social situations - 2. establish and maintain roles of the writer/speaker/signer/designer and relationships with audiences - 3. create and analyse perspectives and representations of concepts, identities, times and places in a range of texts - 4. make use of, in their own texts, the ways cultural assumptions, attitudes, values and beliefs underpin texts and invite audiences to take up positions, and analyse these ways in texts created by others - 5. use stylistic devices and aesthetic features to achieve purposes and analyse their effects in texts - 6. select and synthesise subject matter to support perspectives - 7. organise and sequence subject matter to achieve particular purposes - 8. use cohesive devices to emphasise ideas and connect parts of texts - 9. make language choices for particular purposes and contexts - 10. use grammar and language structures for particular purposes in written, spoken and/or multimodal texts - 11. use mode-appropriate features to achieve particular purposes.
+- 1. use patterns and conventions of imaginative and analytical genres to achieve particular purposes in cultural contexts and social situations in relation to literary studies - 2. establish and maintain roles of the writer/speaker/signer/designer and relationships with audiences - 3. create and analyse perspectives and representations of concepts, identities, times and places in a range of texts - 4. make use of, in their own imaginative texts, the ways cultural assumptions, attitudes, values and beliefs underpin texts and invite audiences to take up positions, and analyse these ways in literary texts created by others - 5. use aesthetic features and stylistic devices to achieve purposes in their own imaginative texts and analyse their effects in literary texts - 6. select and synthesise subject matter to support perspectives in imaginative and analytical texts - 7. organise and sequence subject matter to achieve particular purposes in imaginative and analytical texts - 8. use cohesive devices to emphasise ideas and connect parts of texts - 9. make language choices for particular purposes and contexts - 10. use grammar and language structures for particular purposes in written, spoken and/or multimodal texts - 11. use mode-appropriate features to achieve particular purposes.